WiBotic is Pioneering the Future of Autonomous Charging

 Frequently Asked Questions

 Several forms of wireless power transfer exist today.
 The most common is inductive charging – as typically found in consumer devices such as cell phones and electric toothbrushes.
-Unfortunately, inductive systems are only efficient when the antennas are extremely close – but robots and UAV’s can’t position themselves accurately enough to ensure inductive systems will provide a reliable and efficient charge.
+Unfortunately, inductive systems are only efficient when the antennas are extremely close – but robots and Unmanned Aerial Vehicles (UAVs) can’t position themselves accurately enough to ensure inductive systems will provide a reliable and efficient charge.
 Magnetic resonance is a newer technology that offers more flexibility in positioning.
-However, typical resonant systems have a “sweet spot” where efficiency is maximized.
+Typical resonant systems have a “sweet spot” where efficiency is maximized.
 As long as the robot can navigate to that exact spot every time, maximum efficiency can be achieved.
-If the robot stops short or is off-center, however, efficiency is reduced, and charge times increase.
+If the robot stops short or is off-center, efficiency is reduced, and charge times increase.

 WiBotic uses elements of both electrical induction and magnetic resonance, but what sets apart is our ability to manage the connection between antennas in real time using an adaptive antenna tuning process.
-This provides a much wider range between antennas while maintaining full power and efficiency – regardless of how accurately the robot or AUV docks.
+This provides a much wider range between antennas while maintaining full power and efficiency – regardless of how accurately the robot or Autonomous Underwater Vehicle (AUV) docks.
 WiBotic’s fleet management software solutions complement our hardware by providing users with data and analytics to ensure battery charging is fully optimized.

 WiBotic’s standard transmitter antenna is 20cm in diameter and the receiver antenna is 10cm in diameter.
 With those antenna sizes, we allow for 5cm of face-to-face air gap between antennas and up to 5cm of side-to-side offset in any direction (10 total cm of side-to-side range).
 Unlike other wireless power systems, which typically only deliver full power at specific and limited distances, WiBotic technology delivers full power to the battery at any point within that range.
 Ranges can be increased by increasing the diameter of the antennas.